lsankar4033/surrogeth/README.md

 ## Contents

-Surrogeth consists of two components.
+Surrogeth consists of three components.
 Build instructions for each exist in its respective directory:

 | component                                                                         | description                                                                                     |
 | --------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |